Pooley Hall: Today

-Today 62.5 hectares of the Pooley Hall Estate and Colliery site has been transformed into the "Pooley Country Park" operated by Warwickshire County Council.
-The Park has a visitors centre and is a popular site for dog walking.
+Today 62.5 hectares of the Pooley Hall estate and colliery site has been transformed into the Pooley Country Park, operated by Warwickshire County Council.
+The park has a visitors' centre and is a popular site for dog walking.

-Pooley Hall is once again a private residence and was for some years, the home of the late Edwin Starr, an American Soul and Motown Singer.
+Pooley Hall is once again a private residence.
+It was for some years the home of the now late Edwin Starr, an American soul and Motown singer who bought the premises in 1985.